cosmic-shovel/spader/README.md

 Testing the code without building and installing the gem: `ruby -Ilib bin/spader`

 # Rendering
 Spader provides a Rails-esque views/partials rendering pipeline for HTML, JS, and CSS templates.
-All of these filetypes support embedded Ruby via ERB, and CSS files are also run through a SASS parser *after* ERB.
+All of these filetypes support embedded Ruby via ERB, and CSS files are also run through a SASS compiler *after* ERB.

 Views are in the respective html/js/scss directories, and do not begin with an underscore.
 These are all rendered automatically during the build process.
 Partials are in the same directories but begin with underscores, and are not rendered unless included (via SASS "@import" or Ruby "render()").